Taiwan and US officials expected Pelosi to visit Taiwan

+Speaker of the US House of Representatives Nancy Pelosi He is expected to visit Taiwan As part of her tour of Asia, According to a senior Taiwanese government official and a US official though Warnings of Biden administration officials, who are concerned about China’s response to such a high-profile visit.

-The stop – the first for a US House speaker in 25 years – is not currently on Pelosi’s public itinerary and comes at a time when US-China relations are already at an all-time low.
+The stop – the first for a US House speaker in 25 years – is not currently on Pelosi’s public itinerary and comes at a time US-China relations Already at a low point.

 The Taiwanese official added that she is expected to stay in Taiwan all night.
 It is unclear when exactly Pelosi will land in Taipei.

-The US official added that Defense Department officials are working around the clock to monitor any Chinese movements in the region and secure a plan to maintain its safety.
+The US official added that Defense Department officials are working around the clock to monitor any Chinese movements in the region insurance plan to maintain its integrity.

+During a regular Foreign Ministry briefing on Monday, China warned of the “terrible political impact” of Pelosi’s planned visit to the self-ruled island that China claims as part of its territory, and stressed that its military “will not stand idly by” if Beijing feels that its “sovereignty and territorial integrity are “threatened.

+“We would like to say to the United States once again that China stands idly by, and the Chinese People’s Liberation Army will not stand idly by.
+Foreign Ministry spokesman Zhao Lijian told reporters, when asked about the fallout from Pelosi leading a congressional delegation to Taipei, “China will take responses firm and strong countermeasures to defend its sovereignty and territorial integrity.”

 “The question of Taiwan is the most sensitive and important core issue in Sino-US relations,” Chinese Ambassador to the United States Qin Gang said at the Aspen Security Forum in July.

+While Biden has said publicly that the US military does not believe the time is right for Pelosi to visit Taiwan, he has not directly told her not to go, according to two sources.

+Administration officials have worked in recent weeks to inform the House speaker of the dangers of visiting the Democratic autonomous island of 24 million, including at briefings from the Pentagon and other administration officials.
+But Biden didn’t think it was his place to tell her she shouldn’t go, and has avoided publicly commenting on her trip since his initial July 21 statement.

 Biden said last month that the US military was opposed to Pelosi’s visit to Taiwan, though he has since refused to release the warnings.
-The White House said where she’s traveling is up to the Speaker of the House, and that they have little say in her decision.
+The White House said it’s up to the Speaker of the House where you’re traveling.

-However, over the past weeks, administration officials have worked to explain the dangers of visiting Taiwan in meetings with Pelosi and her team.
-Defense Secretary Lloyd Austin recently said he discussed a visit to Asia with Pelosi.
+However, Defense Secretary Lloyd Austin recently said he had discussed a visit to Asia with Pelosi.

 The administration takes extra care of Pelosi’s security when she travels abroad because she is in the presidential line of succession.